- Search The Registry

 - My Account

 P.B.
 Young Sr.

 During his 50-year tenure, The Norfolk Journal and Guide became the largest-selling Black newspaper in the South, and one of the most influential Black papers in the United States.
-During the 1930s, the paper sent reporters to cover the sensational trials of the Scottsboro Boys, nine African American youths falsely accused of raping white girls.
+During the 1930s, the paper sent reporters to cover the sensational trials of the Scottsboro Boys, nine Black youths falsely accused of raping white girls.

-Many reviewers considered The Norfolk Journal and Guide the best-edited black newspaper in the country.
+Many reviewers considered The Norfolk Journal and Guide the best-edited Black newspaper in the country.
 It earned Young "the Editor of the Year" award from the National Negro Publishers Association in 1960.
 Young's view of the role of the Black press was crystallized when he offered to draft a code of journalistic guidelines for the National Newspaper Publishers Association in 1944.